rasprague/eyesey-piboy/README.md

 default:CARD=Headphones
 default:CARD=CODEC
 ```
-  in this example, my Behringer u-Control USB audio interface is default:CODEC (the "Headphones" entry is the audio on-board the RaspberryPi, which doesn't support audio capture)
+  in this example, my Behringer u-Control USB audio interface is "default:CARD=CODEC" (the "Headphones" entry is the audio on-board the RaspberryPi, which doesn't support audio capture)

 #### make a custon startup script
 in this example I'll create a custom startup script for my u-Control audio interface, change names as appropriate